Right-click here to download the MP3

 BTW, here is the EPIC email that Theo sent me:

 So here is the story of the five-year short.
-It’s not an inspiring one but it is my weird tale none the less.
+It’s not an inspiring one but it is my weird tale nonetheless.

-I used to live in Norway in my early twenties, I have a film degree, which barely got me any jobs and the ones I did get I made so many mistakes on set.
+I used to live in Norway in my early twenties, I have a film degree, which barely got me any jobs, and the ones I did get I made so many mistakes on set.
 It took me ages to learn how to be a normal person and humble.
 I was a terrible young man to work with.
 Anyway, all these opportunities passed me by due to my attitude, a lesson that was hard to learn.

-Back one feverish night while I was living in Norway, I wrote a short script to a feature I had already written.
+Back one feverish night while I was living in Norway, I wrote a short script for a feature I had already written.
 Not being the confident chap, it sat dormant for a while as most projects do.
-One day I was doing some video work for a friend of mine, she is a artist, and now lives in LA, I believe she is doing quite well there.
+One day I was doing some video work for a friend of mine, she is an artist, and now lives in LA, I believe she is doing quite well there.
 Anyway, after seeing how good I was at making these short music video vlogs, I had been doing she suggested I should make a short.
 I bashfully protested a little, I wanted to make it but just did not know anyone or how to even begin, I have the skills to do it myself but not the confidence.

 Anyway… We did a good shoot.
-I luckily had done a lot of rehearsals with the actors so when it came to it on the day everything went quite Smooth.
-We wrapped the last day with a 20 hour shoot and we were ready to go.
+I luckily had done a lot of rehearsals with the actors so when it came to it on the day everything went quite smooth.
+We wrapped the last day with a 20-hour shoot and we were ready to go.

-So we are now here with the principal photography done.
+So we are nowhere with the principal photography done.
 The total length of the making of the film at this point was at about a month or so.
 I sent the rushes to the girl who said she would do the editing for me.
-This was a first film for her, but I had seen a few things that she had done before so I knew she would do a good job.
+This was the first film for her, but I had seen a few things that she had done before so I knew she would do a good job.

-We made a few rough cuts and a some weeks went by.
+We made a few rough cuts and some weeks went by.
 The film was almost there.
 Then my editor said, she could no longer do it as it was getting in the way of school and other things.
 She was also very tied, she was the kind of person that put everything into what she did.
 (I can say now that all that paid off eventually and she is now is a great job.)
-But at this point she was burned out.
+But at this point, she was burned out.
 I told ‘no worries’ I would finish the edit.
 I carried on editing it for a while longer.
-For some reason I could not get the thing right.
+For some reason, I could not get the thing right.
 Then the shit hit the fan.
-My computer broke, now remember I am someone who works in bars, I can’t afford to get a new computer, this is Norway, its not cheap.
+My computer broke, now remember I am someone who works in bars, I can’t afford to get a new computer, this is Norway, it’s not cheap.

 So I asked around for an editor, no luck.
 A few said they could do it, Robert said to give him the drive.
 I figured he knew everyone and would find someone.
 So I did.

 What happened next was a bit strange.
 So one day I rang him and could not get hold of him.
 I was not able to get hold of him for several weeks.
 I was getting a bit worried…I mean shit, he has my film.
 So eventually I get through to him.
 Turns out he has been working on Snowman, (which was a massive flop in the end).
 He was becoming really hard to contact.
 But then I got dragged in and I also began working on Snowman in between my other jobs.
-Because of this we were not able to get hold drive for another six months.
+Because of this, we were not able to get hold drive for another six months.

 Also at this point all the people who I wanted to work on the project were not taking my calls as it had been so long, I couldn’t blame them, it was getting ridiculous.

 During this time I moved to several different places and eventually back to the UK where I am from, it was never my choice to come back by I came anyway.
 While back here I fell into a deep depression.
 It was not my choice to move back.
 I had sporadic work, no job opportunities.
 I had not lived in the UK as an adult and it was depressing compared to the mountains of Norway.
-I had basically lost all hope, working at a factory earring minimum wage.
+I had basically lost all hope, working at a factory earning minimum wage.
 I was so down, I felt I had destroyed every opportunity I had ever received at this point.

 It was telling me to get off my ass, not be such a winy little bitch force myself to rise above.
 The drive sat on my shelf still unfinished.
-I bought a copy of ‘Rebel without a Crew’ I listened to every podcast possible.
+I bought a copy of ‘Rebel Without a Crew’ I listened to every podcast possible.
 I kept learning, I saved and got a new computer.
-In that time I made my first feature doc (didn’t go anywhere).
+At that time I made my first feature doc (didn’t go anywhere).
 Every aspect of my life now became devoted to film.
 I go to the gym every day.
 I never felt better.

-Where am I now.
-I work for the BBC, I have a feature doc under my belt, that short is going in to festivals around the planet.
+Where am I now?
+I work for the BBC, I have a feature doc under my belt, that short is going into festivals around the planet.
 I just got a film grant that is more than I make in a year.
-Im happy again.
+I’m happy again.
 I owe it to you.
-I honestly had been close to giving up, my passion was like a spark in snow but eventually it caught fire again.
+I honestly had been close to giving up, my passion was like a spark in snow but eventually, it caught fire again.
 Now here I am with a lot of lessons learned writing my first feature in a cafe ready to go again.